natebragg/MegiddoLP/README.md

 feasible region form what are referred to as its convex and concave "envelopes".

-Next, randomly pair up all constraints from one (upward or downward) set and calculate their intersections, all in linear time.
+Next, arbitrarily pair up all constraints from one (upward or downward) set and calculate their intersections, all in linear time.
 If a pair is parallel, discard the outer constraint and ignore this pair.
 Find the median of the intersections by x-coordinate in linear time using deterministic median